Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt2-worlds-in-the-dark.md

 Eventually, his security detail finished whatever big secret thing it was they were doing, and were ready (and *definitely* eager) to go.
 Julian went to fetch his shirt, pulled it back on, said his goodbyes to the crowd and yelled up at Vemik to do the same, much to the disappointment of the kids he’d brought up in the trees with him.
 That last part was probably not so much fun for their adventurous parents down below, who were definitely worrying their heads off even if they were smiling and all that.
 Julian understood that better, now.

-Vemik gave the kids an exciting ride back to ground level, they all said their last goodbyes and… well, thus ended the trip.
+Vemik gave the kids an exciting ride back to ground level, they all said their last goodbyes and... well, thus ended the trip.
 They bustled back into the suburban and headed out.

 There were a couple of police vans parked half a block south of the park, and a bunch of dudes in black clothing with black-green-and-blue bandanas were being loaded into them straight off the back of a U-Haul truck, firmly handcuffed despite moving like they were drunk.